kdarwish00/Recipe-maker/README.md

 # Recipe Generator App

-A Recipe Generator app that allows users to browse ingredients, view recipes, and save their favorite recipes for later.
-This application utilizes TheMealDB API to fetch ingredient and recipe data.
+A Recipe Generator app that allows users to browse ingredients, view recipes, and save their favourite recipes for later.
+This application utilises TheMealDB API to fetch ingredient and recipe data.

 ## Table of Contents